Little cake in there during the top-of-the-hour break, a vegan cake.

 The last thing that these mullahs want is any kind of self-determination on the part of the people.

-But the last thing they want is a general population deciding its own fate and deciding its own government and uh choosing its own leaders.
+But the last thing they want is a general population deciding its own fate and deciding its own government and choosing its own leaders.

-If uh if that were to happen in Iran.
+The mullahs would be out on a magic carpet ride if that were to happen in Iran.

-Uh and they see it happen.
+And they see it happen.

 There were elections in Palestine.

-Uh Lebanon is uh uh essentially uh an elect uh democracy in the sense that uh it has self-determination on the part of its people, and the Iranians may be looking at this and hmm, we don't have much time to act to sabotage all this that's happening and to undermine it because they do have uh a desire, they want to dominate the region, folks.
+And the Iranians may be looking at this and, hmm, we don't have much time to act to sabotage all this that's happening and to undermine it because they do have a desire.

 Make no mistake about it.